ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 * They are based on media types {{-media-types}}, which allows the cost of their registration to be spread across numerous usage scenarios.

-A protocol designer could use these formats, for example, to convey Evidence, Endorsements and reference values in certificates and CRLs extensions ({{DICE-arch}}), to embed Attestation Results or Evidence as first-class authentication credentials in TLS handshake messages
+A protocol designer could use these formats, for example, to convey Evidence, Endorsements and Reference Values in certificates and CRLs extensions ({{DICE-arch}}), to embed Attestation Results or Evidence as first-class authentication credentials in TLS handshake messages
-{{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of attestation results in the form of file system objects.
+{{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of Attestation Results in the form of file system objects.

 # Conventions and Definitions